Jaber-Allawnah/data-structures-week-implementation/README.md

 - Run the code provided in `main()`.
 All methods of the classes are tested there.
 -------------------
 1-Dynamic Arrays
-- The test code initializes a dynamic array and performs various operations such as:
+- The test code initializes a dynamic Array and performs various operations such as:
   - `add()`
   - `removeAt()`
   - `set()`
   - `clear()`
   and more
-- It also prints the contents of the array using the `toString()` function to visualize the current state of the array.
+- There is also a method called `toString()` that prints the contents of the Dynamic Arrays to visualize the current state of the Dynamic Arrays.
 -------------------
 2-Singly Linked List
 - The test code initializes a Singly Linked List and performs various operations such as: